Native Client Remote Sessions

 MFA Required

-If MFA is enabled for this remote session, include the MFA token in the connection string:
+If MFA is enabled for this remote session, you may include the MFA token in the connection string.
+Otherwise, the 12Port Proxy Server will prompt for MFA enforcement.

 username?TOTP#assetID@host -p proxyport